elzetia/Documentation/docs/RedM/stable.md

 end)
 ```
 #### <Badge type="server" text="Server" /> buyHorse
-Fires when the player buy a new horse
+Fires when the player buys a new horse
 ```lua
 -- @param source - serverID of the player
 -- @param horseData - information about the horse